 Integrated with today’s lifestyle needs, this ward is designed to give new mothers rest and to recuperate in total privacy and comfort.
-In addition to providing ample space to welcome and celebrate the new baby with family and friends, our experienced nurses’ care promises you the peace of mind that both mother and baby are well taken care of.
+In addition to providing ample space to welcome and celebrate the new baby with family and friends, our nurses’ care gives you the peace of mind that both mother and baby are well taken care of.

-The maternity experience at the hospital is one of the things pregnant mothers have to think about when it comes to choosing a hospital for delivery and post natal care.
+The maternity experience at the hospital is one of the things pregnant mothers have to think about when it comes to choosing a hospital for delivery and postnatal care.

-“Rooming-in” helps parents to bond with their newborn babies and learn baby’s habits, likes and dislikes.
+“Rooming-in” helps parents to bond with their newborn and learn baby’s habits, likes and dislikes.
 More importantly, it provides a good opportunity for parents to learn how to care for the baby, so that they can tap on the vast experience of the hospital’s nurses while still in their care at the hospital.

-The Nursery is most suited for babies who need regular monitoring by the medical team, and babies whose mothers may not be able to care for them (e.g. immediately after a caesarean section).
+The Nursery is most suited for babies who need regular monitoring by the medical team, and babies whose mothers may not be able to care for them (e.g. immediately after a Caesarean section).